hack-a-chain-software/jump.project/packages/contracts/nft_staking/api.md

     ```shell
     near call <nftStakingAddress> "transfer" '{"operation": "<operation>", "collection": {"type": "NFTContract", "account_id": "<NFTContractId>"}, "token_id": "<token_id>", "amount": "<amount>"}' --accountId <collectionOwnerAccountId> --depositYocto 1
     ```

+3. alter_rewards

+    This method is used by the owner or by the collection owner to alter the rewards per round given in a staking program.
+Only the owner can change the rewards given in contract tokens and only the collection owner can change the rewards given as program tokens.

+    *Method name*: `alter_rewards`

+    *Method params*:

+        collection: NFTCollection -> {"type": "NFTContract", "account_id": "<NFTContractId>"}
+        token_id: FungibleTokenID -> AccountId of NEP-141 in whose rewards you want to alter
+        amount: Option<U128> -> new amount of rewards per round

+    ```shell
+    near call <nftStakingAddress> "alter_rewards" '{"collection": {"type": "NFTContract", "account_id": "<NFTContractId>"}, "token_id": "<token_id>", "amount": "<amount>"}' --accountId <collectionOwnerAccountId> --depositYocto 1
+    ```